jpgiroux/MysqlToMysqli/README.md

 ## Supported features

-For now, a single file is officialy supported (tested).
+For now, single and multiple files are officialy supported (tested).
 No class support yet.
 No function officially support (tested).

 ## Supported functions